-In the liner notes to Madonna’s 1990 hits comp The Immaculate Collection, writer Gene Sculatti singles out two tracks as the foundations of dance-pop, both of them released in 1983 but peaking in 1984: Holiday (quelle surprise, given the source) and Let The Music Play.
+In the liner notes to Madonna’s inaugural hits comp The Immaculate Collection released November 1990, writer Gene Sculatti singles out two tracks as the foundations of dance-pop, both of them released in 1983 but peaking in 1984: Holiday (quelle surprise, given the source) and Let The Music Play.
 We could quibble about the omission of I Feel Love or Rapture but foundational the Shannon single certainly was; an enduring hit which more or less invented the Latin-derived, still-venue-packing freestyle scene, and a record that‘s not only celebrating 40 years of being a thing, but one considered a landmark in the development of both dance pop and the more specific sub-genre, that thing they called Hi-NRG.
 Let The Music Play?
 Not ‘arf.

 It almost didn‘t happen.
 After the thinly veiled racism and homophobia of the Disco Sucks explosion, much of dance music was driven underground.
 And if they’d had their way it would be unceremoniously buried never to return.

 Alas, with its bubbling, ingenious rhythm track and groundbreaking technical achievement, the debut single from Shannon Greene, was a surprising but hugely deserved massive crossover hit as 1983 turned into 1984, which would usher in a new golden age for dance-pop and club music, before disco’s revenge came roaring back as House later in the decade.